tombroucke/privatewpackagist/README.md

 # Usage

+https://example.com/repo/packages.json and all the packages are protected with basic authentication.
+You can create credentials in the admin/tokens screen: https://example.com/tokens\
-For each application, you can generate a different token.
+You should generate a different token for each application, so you can revoke the tokens later on.

 Add the repository to your `composer.json` file (replace `privatewpackagist` with your chosen package vendor name):